harp-tech/protocol/Device.md

 For any writeable optional registers whose function is not implemented, the device MUST always return a `Write` reply payload containing the register default value, to indicate the `Write` command had no effect.
 The device SHOULD NOT crash or enter an undefined state when a write command is sent to an optional unimplemented register.

-In most cases, the default value of an optional register SHOULD be `0`.
+In most cases, the default value of an optional register SHOULD be `0` (Zero).
 Other values are allowed, but they MUST be explicitly documented and justified on a per-register basis.

 ## Operation Mode